doctrine-extensions/DoctrineExtensions/doc/symfony2.md

 ## Doctrine extension listener services

 Next, the heart of extensions are behavioral listeners which pours all the sugar.
 We will create a **yml** service file in our config directory.
-The setup can be different and located in the bundle, it depends what you prefer, edit **app/config/doctrine_extensions.yml**
+The setup can be different, your config could be located in the bundle, it depends on your preferences.
+Edit **app/config/doctrine_extensions.yml**

 ```yaml
 # services to handle doctrine extensions